robinozer/chefs-table/README.md

 2. The user should be redirected to the Booking page.
 3. The user should notice the header, hero image as well as the full booking form.

-Expected Result: Redirect to Booking page displaying the same header, footer and hero image as the Home page, with the restaurant's booking form below the hero image.
+Expected Result: Redirect to Booking page displaying the same header, footer and hero image as the Home page, with the restaurant's booking form displaying below the hero image.

 #### Title: Confirmation Page – Confirm table booking at the restaurant ####

 Description: A visiting user should be able to successfully get a booking confirmation after filling in the booking form.

-Precondition: the user needs to have filled in the booking form on the booking page correcly, and clicked on the submit button.
+Precondition: the user needs to be present on the Booking page, and fill in the booking form on the booking page correcly.

 Assumption: the visiting user is using a supported browser with existing internet connection.